 "Spirit Mountain is revered by many of the area’s first people, who tell stories of their ancestors who they feel were created on the mountain; the traditions state that two brothers took clay and formed it into avatars representing themselves.
 The brothers baked the clay; the first batch they baked too long and these people were too dark, they were sent away to live somewhere else.
 The second batch, they didn’t bake enough and they turned out to be too light, and they too were sent away.
 The third batch turned out just right, and they became the Native Americans.

 There are many petroglyphs (rock drawings or etchings) left by these early tribes.
 According to a 1993 Fort Mojave Indian Tribe publication, the Mojave Indians are the Pipa Aha Macave – the people by the river.
 Their earthly origin is Spirit Mountain, which once was part of the ancestral lands which the Mojave tribe occupied.
 Their spirit mentor, Mutavilya, created the Colorado River, its plants and animals, and instructed the Pipa Aha Macave in the arts of civilization.
 Native Americans in the Searchlight area were the Southern Paiute, Chemehuevi and Mojave.

 Spirit Mountain has many moods; its rugged granite geographical composition and enormous boulders are the backdrop to the wide range of hues and tones that color the seasonal changes of the desert weather.

-Listed on the National Register of Historic Places in 1999.
+Listed on the National Register of Historic Places as a Traditional Cultural Property in 1999.

 Located in the Newberry Mountains.